poolpOrg/poolp.org/content/posts/2022-06-01/index.md

-My current plans are to cleanup the proof-of-concept, make it work on at least macOS, Windows, Linux and OpenBSD, and then extent it with new features such as **loops and functions**.
+My current plans are to cleanup the proof-of-concept, make it work on at least macOS, Windows, Linux and OpenBSD, and then extend it with new features such as **loops and functions**.
 A very nice feature would be to allow it to read from MIDI and generate the corresponding `.muff` code, allowing me to auto-generate code from a MIDI input (like a keyboard for example), or simply allowing me to export a SMF from another tool to work on it with `earmuff` and export it back to the other tool: